2025 Green Brewery & Distillery Forum

 2:05 pm Western Region Onsite Energy Technical Assistance Partnership (TAP)

-2:15 pm Industrial Training and Assessment Centers (ITAC) teams
+2:25 pm Industrial Training and Assessment Centers (ITAC) teams + Local Case Study

 2:55 pm Panel with local businesses*